palapapa/MathExpressionParser/README.md

 ## Complete Docs

 For the complete auto-generated documentation, see [here](https://github.com/palapapa/MathExpressionParser/blob/master/Docs/MathExpressionParser.md).
-(The docs generation tool Vsxmd currently doesn't work for &lt;inheritdoc&gt; tags and will just leave them empty or write "Inherited from parent.")
+(The docs generation tool Vsxmd currently doesn't work with &lt;inheritdoc&gt; tags and will just leave them empty or write "Inherited from parent.")